emilianobovetti/stateless-maybe-js/README.md

     .getOrElse('unknown');
 ```

-You can use the `maybe` function to wrap a lot of useful objects, e.g.:
+You can use the `maybe` function to wrap a lot of useful objects.
+E.g.:

 ```javascript
 var maybeGetElementById = function (id) {